 There is definitely some fluff here, mainly in the form of long-winded brainstorming lists of all the crazy things you could do if you didn’t have a job.
 But Zelinski does offer valuable content for people who are wondering what’s possible, or feeling overwhelmed by the prospect of moving ahead without any kind of employment.

 Zelinski is so enthusiastic about the glory of full-time retirement that he doesn’t spend much time exploring the idea that some retirees may still want to work, or may have to work because of limited financial resources.
 To people who would have to live on a very small stipend if they retired, Zelinski suggests they make a few changes to enjoy life with less wealth.
 He does mention the possibility of part-time employment in retirement, but he spends far more time extolling the virtues of making the most of what you have.

-Throughout How to Retire Happy, Zelinksi relies heavily on anecdotal evidence to support to his retirement philosophy, and doesn’t cite many specific studies (while he mentions “research,” he doesn’t always name his sources).
+Throughout the book, Zelinksi relies heavily on anecdotal evidence to support his retirement philosophy and doesn’t cite many specific studies (while he mentions “research,” he doesn’t always name his sources).

 Zelinski’s writing style is jaunty and uplifting, studded with cartoon illustrations and inspirational quotes.
 How to Retire Happy, Wild, and Free is an empowering read for those who feel they want to live a different life, but need assurance that drastic changes can be for the better.